niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/sp24-jam-template/sp24-jam-template-base.md

 ```

 ???+ abstract
-    Every script which derives from the `MonoBehavior` class will have a series of Events called on it at various times by Unity's script runner or other activites in your game. `void Start()` is one such Event- and the code within it starts once the Game Object the script is attached to enters the scene for the first time.
+    Every script which derives from the `MonoBehavior` class will have a series of Events called on it at various times by Unity's script runner or other activites in your game. `void Start()` is one such Event- and the code within it starts once the Game Object the script is attached to enters the scene for the first time (which will be when the game starts for any object already in the scene).
 This makes it a good place for initialization.

     To get our *Enemy* to move, we need to set the velocity on its *Rigidbody2D* component we attached through code- it'll fly in whatever direction we specify.